K-Bloch/commercial-property-audit-analysis/README.md

 The analysis reveals patterns that can help real estate investors or property managers identify high-cost property types and cities with significant rent deviations.

 ## Technologies Used
-- Excel / Google Sheets for data analysis and pivot tables.
+- Excel for data analysis and a pivot table.